course-details-portlet

 General competence:

-• The candidate has broad insight into the environmental consequences and challenges of fish welfare in aquaculture and can put these in a broader perspective of economics and sustainability.
+• The candidate has broad insight into the environmental consequences and challenges of fish welfare in aquaculture and can put these in a broader perspective including economics and sustainability.

-• The candidate can communicate knowledge about salmon biology in farming and the influence of the marine environment to different target groups both in writing and orally in Norwegian and English, and can help to highlight aspects of the aquaculture profession's significance and consequences.
+• The candidate can communicate knowledge about salmon biology in farming and the influence of the marine environment to different target groups both in writing and orally, and can help to highlight aspects of the aquaculture profession's significance and consequences.

-• The candidate can, through sharing his knowledge and experience in academic discussions within the subject area and contribute to a continued sustainable operational and environmental development in aquaculture.
+• The candidate can, through sharing their knowledge and experience in academic discussions within the subject area, contribute to a continued sustainable operational and environmental development in aquaculture.

-• The candidate knows and can contribute to new thinking, innovation and the digitization of aquaculture based on the subject's subject areas.
+• The candidate knows and can contribute to new thinking, innovation and the digitalization of aquaculture based on the subject's areas.

 Learning methods and activities

-• The teaching will largely be based on lectures, mainly physical, but some online.
+The teaching will largely be based on lectures, mainly physical, but some online.
 The number of each will vary from year to year.
-There will be a simple laboratory exercise on bacteriology and brief studies to understand stress in salmon.
+There will be a laboratory exercise on stress in salmon with a two-week duration, followed by submission of a lab report.
+In addition, there will be a short laboratory exercise on hygiene.

 Compulsory assignments